asgardphp/asgard/Migration/README.md

 	$tracker->remove('migrationName');

-Unmigrate a migration in tracking.json (this will only update the status, not execute the migration):
+Mark a migration as unmigrated:

 	$tracker->unmigrate('migrationName');

-Migrate a migration in tracking.json (this will only update the status, not execute the migration):
+Mark a migration as migrated:

 	$tracker->migrate('migrationName');